 Is there such a thing as a storm prrof online business?
 I can no longer count the number of typhoons that passed by our country.
 It is something I have to learn how to live with for the rest of my life.
 However, there are storms that make a huge impact in our lives and in our business.
 One that I will never forget is Super typhoon Haiyan that struck our country almost 4 years ago.

-Typhoons are not new to us here in the Philippines.
-In fact almost half of the year we would have occasional Typhoons in the area, but not classified as Super Typhoons.
-I have learned the most valuable lessons in life and in business last year.
-Today, as another super typhoon approaches, I’d like to share some of my learning on how we can storm-proof our online businesses.
+Almost half of the year we would have occasional Typhoons in the area, but not classified as Super Typhoons.
+I have learned the most valuable lessons in life and in business during storms.
+I’d like to share some of my learning on how we can storm-proof our online businesses.